TheoryInPractice/ConSequences/README.md

 # `ConSequences`: A code framework for contraction sequence algorithms

 This repository hosts an (BSD 3-clause) open source framework for running contraction sequence algorithms for tensor network simulations.
 These algorithms come from two primary sources: The tensor network literature and the structural graph theory and algorithms literature.
 In this framework we provide pre- and post-processing routines for wrangling data, an algorithm dispatcher for easily running batch experiments, a command-line interface for computing a contraction sequence on a given network with a given algorithm, and a containerized method for running individual algorithms.

+For notes on running our Dockerized treewidth solvers, see [TREEWIDTH.md](TREEWIDTH.md).

 For detailed notes on installing and using `ConSequences`, see the [README](consequences/README.md) in the `consequences` subfolder.

-For the experimental supplement to **"Benchmarking treewidth as a practical component of tensor-network--based quantum simulation"**, see the [README](paper/README.md) in the `paper` subfolder.
+For the experimental supplement to **"Benchmarking treewidth as a practical component of tensor-network--based simulation"**, see the [README](paper/README.md) in the `paper` subfolder.

 ## Citing this repository